charlesrocabert/MoRIS/README.md

 </p>

 <p align="justify">
   MoRIS software requires input files built in a certain way.
-Here is a tutorial explaining this procedure in details: https://github.com/charlesrocabert/MoRIS/blob/master/docs/TUTORIAL.md.
+Here is a <a href="https://github.com/charlesrocabert/MoRIS/blob/master/INPUT_FILES_TUTORIAL.md">tutorial</a> explaining this procedure in details.
 </p>

 ## Publications <a name="publications"></a>